Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 where the coefficients $\varphi_n(t_\beta)$ are obtained by replacing $t \to t_\beta \equiv t+i\beta/4$ in the solution for $\varphi_n(t)$ from Eq.~\eqref{hoppingmodel}.

 In analogy with size winding in Eq.~\eqref{eq:SizeWindingDef}, we define \textit{Krylov winding} as a linear relation between the phase of the Krylov wavefunction and the Krylov index $n$:

-Krylov winding is a generic feature of chaotic systems, as we now argue.
+Krylov winding is a generic feature of non-integrable quantum systems, as we now explain.
 The operator growth hypothesis posits that for generic operators in such systems, the Lanczos coefficients grow linearly, $b_n \sim \alpha n$ for large $n$~\cite{hyp}.
 It is instructive to first consider the exactly solvable case $b_{n}=\LanczosSlope \sqrt{n(n+2\Delta-1)}$, for which the Krylov wavefunction is known analytically~\cite{hyp}.
 Applying the mapping $t\to t_\beta$ yields

 where $\mathcal{N} = (\rho_{\beta}^{1/4}\mO\rho_{\beta}^{1/4} | \rho_{\beta}^{1/4}\mO\rho_{\beta}^{1/4})$ is a normalization factor.
 The phase of $\varphi_{n}$ winds linearly with $n$ with a slope